 "The most impressive record for championing new music of any ensemble in the United States." -The New York Times

-First Music, the New York Youth Symphony’s young composer competition, commissions America’s best emerging orchestra, chamber music, and jazz composers under age 30.
+First Music, the New York Youth Symphony’s young composer competition, commissions America’s best emerging orchestra, chamber music, and jazz composers under the age of 30.
 It has been acknowledged widely as one of the leading forces in the United States for bringing the work of gifted young composers to the public’s attention.

 First Music was initiated in 1984 by then-music director David Alan Miller (now the music director of the Albany Symphony Orchestra) and former executive director Barry Goldberg.
 The object was to “wake up” our audiences, the critics, and our own musicians to the currents of music swelling among the emerging composers of the same generation.